 - research paper

-At FSM, we set aside our regular humanities curriculum for two months so that students can focus on their projects.
+At FSMN, we set aside our regular humanities curriculum for two months so that students can focus on their projects.
 We believe that the projects not only let students learn about something they are genuinely interested in, but also help build:

 - critical thinking skills,